Special Needs Alert Form

 Participation in this program is completely voluntary.
 If you choose to participate in this program you can supply as much or as little of the information requested in the form as you feel comfortable providing.
 The information provided and the individual's photo will be entered into the department's records management system and be treated as confidential.

-Special Needs Alert Forms can be obtained at the Emergency Communications Center Service window, or CLICK HERE to download it from this site.
-If you have further questions regarding this program you can contact our Operations Lieutenant through the Emergency Communications Center at (262)673-2600.
+Special Needs Alert Forms (PDF) can be obtained at the Emergency Communications Center or online.
+If you have further questions regarding this program you can contact our Operations Lieutenant through the Emergency Communications Center at (262) 673-2600.